FarronF/limerick-council-meetings/meetings/2023/12/11-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 20th November 2023.md

 The Meetings Administrator stated that, in line with Part 15 of the Local Government Act, 2001, as

-amended, and the Code of Conduct, he was inviting those present to notify the Cathaoirleach of--- 2
+amended, and the Code of Conduct, he was inviting those present to notify the Cathaoirleach of
+---
+2

 any declaration of interest in any item due for discussion at the Meeting.
 No such interests were